AzizBahloul/F_ooredoo/README.md

 ## 🔥 What Makes This Special?

-### It Says "Fuck You" to Ooredoo in 7 Different Ways:
+### It Says "Screw You" to Ooredoo in 7 Different Ways:

 1. **🧅 Tor Routing** - All your traffic goes through Tor.
-Ooredoo can't see shit.
+Ooredoo can't see anything.
 2. **🔒 RC4/MSE Encryption** - Every single packet is encrypted.
-Good luck reading that, assholes.
+Good luck reading that.
 3. **🎭 Traffic Obfuscation** - Your torrent traffic looks like HTTPS.
-Fuck their pattern recognition.
+Their pattern recognition is useless.
 4. **🎲 Random Ports** - Different port every time.
-No more port blocking bullshit.
+No more port blocking.
 5. **🕵️ DHT Obfuscation** - Even peer discovery is encrypted.
 Can't block what you can't see.
-6. **⚡ uTP Protocol** - Extra layer of "go fuck yourself" to their DPI.
+6. **⚡ uTP Protocol** - Extra layer of protection against DPI.
 7. **🎪 Traffic Randomization** - Makes your torrent traffic look completely innocent.

 ### The Result?

-**Ooredoo's throttling system can go fuck itself.
-Seriously.**
+**Ooredoo's throttling system becomes completely ineffective.
+Period.**

 ---

-## 🎯 The Features (A.K.A.
-"Fuck You" Features)
+## 🎯 The Features

 ### 🖕 Anti-Throttling Arsenal
-- **Tor Network Routing**: Because fuck Ooredoo's packet inspection
+- **Tor Network Routing**: Because screw Ooredoo's packet inspection
-- **Forced Encryption**: RC4/MSE on EVERY connection - no exceptions, no mercy
+- **Forced Encryption**: RC4/MSE on EVERY connection - no exceptions
 - **DPI Bypass**: Deep Packet Inspection?
-More like Deep Packet FUCK YOU
+More like Deep Packet BYPASS
 - **DHT Through Tor**: Even finding peers is anonymous and encrypted
 - **Smart Speed Optimization**: 2000+ peer connections, 10MB/s upload for better ratios
 - **Ultra-Aggressive Settings**: We're not here to play nice